orlandodiaz/insta_api/README.md

     from insta_api import insta_api

-Before moving on to the most interesting stuff you need to login:
+Login to your instagram account

-    insta = InstaAPI(USERNAME, PASSWORD)
+    insta = InstaAPI()
-    insta.login()
+    insta.login(USERNAME, PASSWORD)

 ### Usage ###

 ### Liking posts
-You can like any posts by either the shortcode.
+You can like posts by either using shortcode or media_id.
 The shortcode can be obtained by looking at the URL of a post in the addressbar.

 It looks something like this `Bov3uZUFJRh`